reltrans/Youetal2025/README.md

 |22  | g_exp             |          | 1.0           |
 |23  | norm              |          | 1.0           |

 Parameters 1-20 are the same as in other model flavours.
 Parameters 21-24 define the two energy bands that the lag spectrum is taken between.
 The model cross spectrum is taken between band A and Band B, such that a positive lag corresponds to band A lagging band B. Band A is energy Ea1 to Ea2, and band B is energy Eb1 to Eb2.
 Parameters 19-22 describe the prescription for the continuum lags.
 The usual reltrans model parameters g and phiAB are defined for each Fourier frequency range considered (see the readthedocs).
-Here, they depend on frequency \nu as
+Here, they depend on frequency $\nu$ as
-phiAB(\nu) = phiAB \nu^AB_exp
+$phiAB(\nu) = phiAB \nu^AB_exp$
 g(\nu)     = g \nu^g_exp.
 Finally, parameter 23 must be **fixed** at unity.